amstal/Fault-Diagnosis-Project/README.md

 The training is initially done on data simulated by a digital twin before operating a transfer learning to adapt our model to a real robot.

 This project will be written in Python using Pytorch.

+The project is devided in 3 main scripts which are detailed in the folders LSTM, DANN and GTN with their own requirements and README files.